 Whiteflies suck the sap from plants and cause visible damage to flowers.
 I’ve found the best way to control whiteflies is to use organic pyrethrum.

 Blister beetles eat any and all parts of calendula and can cause extensive damage.
 Again, pyrethrum or neem oil are my choice for controlling this pest.
+Always wear gloves before handling the adults because they can secrete toxic agent that will cause blisters.

 Companion Plants for Calendula